Contrast-Security-OSS/docs/content/installation/java/standard/MavenCentral.md

 * [Add the Agent to a Maven Project](installation-javaguides.html#maven)
 * [Add the Agent to a Gradle Project with Docker](installation-javaguides.html#gradle)
 * [Schedule Automatic Updates on Linux](installation-javaguides.html#cron)

+Contrast artifacts deployed to Maven Central are signed with [our GPG key](assets/attachments/contrast-public-gpg.asc) hosted on pgp.key-server.io.